apache/arrow-cookbook/python/source/io.rst

     ChunkedArray = 0 ..
 29

-Notice that converting to a table will force all data to be loaded in memory, which for big datasets is not what you usually want.
+Notice that converting to a table will force all data to be loaded in memory.
+For big datasets is usually not what you want.

-For this reason, it might be better to rely on the :meth:`pyarrow.dataset.Dataset.to_batches` method, which allows to iteratively load a chunk of data at the time returning a :class:`pyarrow.RecordBatch` for each one of them.
+For this reason, it might be better to rely on the :meth:`pyarrow.dataset.Dataset.to_batches` method, which will iteratively load the dataset one chunk of data at the time returning a :class:`pyarrow.RecordBatch` for each one of them.

 .. testcode::